 Sage Bookkeeping Checklist

-Follow this Sage bookkeeping checklist to improve reconciliations, coding, ledger control, and month-end discipline in your SME.
+Follow this Sage bookkeeping checklist to improve reconciliations, coding, ledger control, VAT support, and month-end discipline in your SME.

 - Sage bookkeeping should be reviewed monthly, not only when the year-end team asks questions.